 I've learned that communicating early and often is the best strategy for mitigating a brand crisis.
 Again according to the White House Office of Consumer Affairs, 96% of customers who have complained about your product/service will do business with you again (and even refer others to your brand) if they feel you acted quickly to resolve a problem.
 The key?
 Providing consistent and accurate details about how the situation is being handled and offering reassurance that your product/service will be available again soon.

-Successful crisis management depends largely on developing a planned, integrated solution and a sustained communications approach.
+A successful crisis management marketing effort depends largely on developing a planned, integrated solution and a sustained communications approach.
 Regardless of which channel they use, brands must communicate quickly and effectively with their key constituents during a crisis.
 That means understanding the best channels and targeting your message accordingly to help reduce the impact of the crisis on your brand and to minimize consumer backlash.

 Here are six steps for companies to consider implementing both before a crisis and after it, during efforts to rebuild loyalty.